soreRum/soreRum.github.io/rule_chals.md

 - **rule:** '------'

 **Thoughts:** I wanted to build context before creating this rule.
-I followed the HTTP stream and found a stream where some bits of the manifest.json file showed up within the transferred bytes, including the string "name": "Speech Recognition".
+I followed the HTTP/TCP stream and found a stream where some bits of the manifest.json file showed up within the transferred bytes, including the string "name": "Speech Recognition".
 The host string (`msedge.b.tlu.dl.delivery.mp.microsoft.com`) appears to be a Microsoft Edge CDN endpoint, specifically a download delivery mechanism for Microsoft-specific content such as extensions or update packages.
 Here is the full request example I am analyzing:

 `GET /filestreamingservice/files/2132f61f-f790-4ae6-a355-8cf9a1533800?P1=1757185982&P2=404&P3=2&P4=c1pT928%2fcNpn%2bhiPV%2feDJwgcmMghYDFStIXCZMBx0quHbu8wHa63x0JtAf%2fkqoVZhaG0phaVZr5%2fmgTnCtpSRw%3d%3d HTTP/1.1`